 What is this insane monstrosity and where did it come from?

-The story goes that Alex Jordan, Jr., an aspiring architect, met with Frank Lloyd Wright at his Wisconsin home known as Taliesin to show him plans for a building.
+The story goes that Alex Jordan, an aspiring architect, met with Frank Lloyd Wright at his Wisconsin home known as Taliesin to show him plans for a building.
 After looking at the plans, Wright is said to have told Jordan “I wouldn’t hire you to design a cheese crate or a chicken coop.”

 Enraged by Wright’s rejection, Jordan decided to build his own architectural masterpiece down the road from Taliesin to spite him.
-There is no evidence to support the legitimacy of this story, but it is an inspiring parable to kick off the slow and murky decent into madness as you embark on the journey deep into Jordan’s twisted vision.
+There is no evidence to support the legitimacy of this story, but it is an inspiring parable to kick off the slow and murky descent into madness as you embark on the journey deep into Jordan’s twisted vision.

 More weird things to do in Wisconsin: